kyoto-framework/kyoto/web/docs/concepts.md

 - Triggering the page's `Init()` to initialize and register components
 - Running all component's `Async()` functions in separate goroutines
 - Waiting untill all asynchronous operations are completed
+- If new components were registered while `Async` execution, repeat `Async` stage for newly created components
 - Calling `AfterAsync()` for each component
 - Cleaning up registered components (not needed more for internal usage)
 - Getting page's template and render